DanielD-GPT/Azure-AI-Search-UI/README.md

 A modern Node.js web application that provides an elegant search interface powered by Azure AI Search with semantic search capabilities.

+> ⚠️ **DISCLAIMER**
+>
+> This application is a **prototype** intended for **proof of concept and demonstration purposes only**.
+It is not designed, tested, or supported for production use.
+Use at your own risk.
+Microsoft makes no warranties, express or implied, regarding the functionality, reliability, or suitability of this code for any purpose.
+For production scenarios, please consult official Microsoft documentation and implement appropriate security, scalability, and compliance measures.

 ## Features

 - 🔍 **Semantic Search** - AI-powered search with query rewriting and semantic ranking